|

 By Dr. Douglas Frank, Math-Science Department Chair

-It doesn't seem like I've been teaching at The Schilling School for twelve years, but I have.
+It doesn't seem like I've been teaching at The Schilling School for sixteen years, but I have.
 In fact, I was a part of the school even before it opened its doors in August of 1997, working with Dr. Schilling as she turned her dream of a school for academically gifted young people into the "knowledge unlimited" experience it has become.

 I am a scientist and an entrepreneur as well as an educator, with a PhD in chemistry and an international reputation as an expert in Auger spectroscopy.
 My work has been featured in several scientific books and international journals.
 I write this not to brag about myself but to indicate the caliber of instruction offered at Schilling.
 I have really found an intellectual home here, both with the faculty and with the students.